datastreamapp/datastreamr/docs/README.md

 Provided with a selection of queries, the following functions call to the DataStream Public API and return a dataframe with the desired information.

+**Note: We are looking into a known issue with how MonitoringLocationIDs are read into R. In the meantime, the R package may not function as expected with respect to MonitoringLocationIDs.**

 ## Installation
 To install the most recent beta in R: